Unlimited hosting vs reseller – Choosing the right hosting plan

 It’s important to understand the differences between these options.

-Unlimited cPanel cloud & business hosting (Ruby & Tanzanite)
+Unlimited website cloud & business hosting (Ruby & Sapphire, Diamond & Tanzanite)

-The idea behind unlimited hosting is to provide a cPanel account with very few restrictions so customers can run their websites and email without having to worry about running out of space, mailboxes, databases, number of domains etc.
+The idea behind unlimited website hosting is to provide a cPanel account with very few restrictions so you can run your websites and email without having to worry about running out of mailboxes, databases, number of domains etc.

 Essentially it’s an all you can eat buffet – but like any sensible restaurateur, we do limit the size of your plate!
 In hosting terms, the size of your plate means memory, CPU power and I/O capacity (the ability to read and write data from and to the server’s disks).